 Heat is measured by something called a BTU.
 A BTU is a British Thermal Unit.
-One BTU is how much energy needed to heat one pound of water by one degree Fahrenheit.
-When searching for the best electric fireplace for home, take note of this number.
+One BTU is how much energy is needed to heat one pound of water by one degree Fahrenheit.
+When searching for the best electric fireplace for your home, take note of this number.
 The higher it is, the more sq. ft the heater can warm.

 An electric fireplace will only heat one room.
 Most can handle between 400 and 1,000 square feet.
 This is called zone heating.
 Rather than heating the entire home, you are only heating that one room.
 The money savings comes with the ability to turn down your whole-house heating system.
 Rooms you don’t use will no longer need to be kept as warm as the rooms you use most often.
 Place the fireplace in those most frequently used rooms, and use their heaters to take the chill off and make the areas you are actually in more comfortable.

-If you are using an electric fireplace with just the flame effects tuned on, it will only cost an average of .01 cents per hour.
+If you are using an electric fireplace with just the flame effects turned on, it will only cost an average of .01 cents per hour.
 Add in the use of the heater and it can cost between .10 and .25 cents per hour.
-This varies according to the current rate for electricity in your area.
+This varies according to the current rate of electricity in your area.

 Fan Forced Coil Based Heaters